 With the opening of the Erie Canal, west-central New York became a hotbed of social, political, and religious innovation.
 In 1843, an improbable roster of activists launched Utopian communities on freethought principles at Skaneateles and Sodus Bay.
 In 1848, reformers and freethinkers of every stripe thronged Seneca Falls to demand new roles for women.
 From bucolic Peterboro, radical millionaire Gerrit Smith funded abolitionism, donated land to freed slaves, and supported numerous reform causes.
 Based in Rochester, Frederick Douglass railed against slavery and against the religious mindset that sometimes perpetuated it.
 At Ithaca, Andrew Dickson White cofounded Cornell University, the nation's first secular institution of higher learning.
 Fayetteville suffragist Matilda Joslyn Gage called religion the enemy of women.
 Geneva’s William Smith supported the suffrage movement and scientific discovery before founding a revolutionary women’s college.
 Writing from Elmira, Mark Twain raised irreverence to an American art form.
 Mary Edwards Walker of Oswego practiced medicine, dressed like a man, and fought to reform marriage.
 Anarchist Emma Goldman forged her radical ideas while suffering in Rochester sweatshops.
 Between 1890 and 1914, New York's state-level suffrage organization held sixteen of its annual conventions in Freethought Trail cities, favoring smaller center-state communities with their vibrant activism over larger venues including New York City and Buffalo.
-After the turn of the twentieth century, Corning native Margaret Sanger led the twentieth-century birth control movement.
+After the turn of the twentieth century, Corning native Margaret Sanger led the birth control movement.